Kong/docs.konghq.com/app/enterprise/0.34-x/kong-aws.md

 We recommend that [RDS snapshots](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html) be taken regularly as a database backup mechanism.
 Additional data duplication techniques, such as PostgreSQL's `pgdump` tool, are useful tools that can be used in conjunction with RDS snapshots to provide a robust data backup strategy.

-For additional data assurance, we recommend store the RDS snapshots via S3 or some other data service located outside the geographic region in which the Kong cluster is deployed.
+For additional data assurance, we recommend storing the RDS snapshots via S3 or some other data service located outside the geographic region in which the Kong cluster is deployed.

 ### Service Outage